MU386997/S24-01-Base-Station-Software/README.md

 - Radio ID: an unsigned 16-bit integer unique to each PLB.
 Can be changed with the RADIO_ID constant
 - Panic State: the sign bit of the Message ID.
 True if the panic switch is pressed.
 - Message ID: a signed 8-bit integer that increments for each message.
-Rolls over to 0 after 127 to prevent overlow from affecting Panic State
+Rolls over to 0 after 127 to prevent overflow from affecting Panic State
 - GPS Latitude: 32-bit float
 - GPS Longitude: 32-bit float
 - Battery Life: an unsigned 8-bit integer for the battery percent.
 Only values 0-100 are used but the packet must be a whole number of bytes